piotr25691/DDR-A/README.md

 4) In SelectLevel (Screen after ScreenSelectMusic) you can't use the MenuUp and MenuDown buttons, there's an unknown bug.
 Please use the MenuRight and MenuLeft buttons.
 5) You can't use the options pressing Start button.
 Please, use an specific button, normally is the "/" button or "-".
-6)You are not allowed to use the project (Dancing Characters and Stages with Dario Enciso) in other themes.
-If you want to do it, you will have to contact us and have the permission of both to do.
-It was a lot of effort to do this, so you will have to tell us.
-If we see any inconvenience, you will be notified.
-Give the respective credits if you are going to upload videos in YouTube, Twitch, Facebook, Instagram, TikTok, etc.
-7) There's another screen called "Game Options" (In Stepmania Options), there you can choose if you want to show the Cut-Ins during the gameplay, GuideLines, ShockArrows (Mines) Increments combo, etc.
+6) There's another screen called "Game Options" (In Stepmania Options), there you can choose if you want to show the Cut-Ins during the gameplay, GuideLines, ShockArrows (Mines) Increments combo, etc.
-8) ⚠️ If you are going to use D3D, you might get a Crash Issue, sometimes the theme forces to crash when your are using the Textures Resolution in 2048.
+7) ⚠️ If you are going to use D3D, you might get a Crash Issue, sometimes the theme forces to crash when your are using the Textures Resolution in 2048.
        If this happens, go to "Stepmania options/"Graphics/Sound Options"/Textures Resolution." turn the Textures Resolution in 1024.
 If you use openGL, don't do this step.⚠️
-9)  You have to call your groups like this to have the ArcadeGroup in ScreenSelectMusic:

-• DDR 1st

-• DDR 2ndMIX

-• DDR 3rdMIX

-• DDR 4thMIX

-• DDR 5thMIX

-• DDRMAX

-• DDRMAX2

-• DDR EXTREME

-• DDR SuperNOVA

-• DDR SuperNOVA 2

-• DDR X

-• DDR X2

-• DDR X3 VS 2ndMIX

-• DDR 2013

-• DDR 2014

-• DDR A

-• DDR A20

-• DDR A20 PLUS

 # ESPAÑOL